 On 26 May 2026, Assoz.
-Prof. DI Dr. Hans-Peter Hutter, head of the Land Burgenland task force "Vorsorgeabklärung Luftqualität", made two statements about the asbestos contamination in Falter (issue 22/2026).
-We check them against the publicly documented record.
-No editorialising, just the sources.
+Prof. DI Dr. Hans-Peter Hutter, head of the Land Burgenland task force "Vorsorgeabklärung Luftqualität", commented in Falter (issue 22/2026, interview by Matthias Winterer) on the asbestos contamination in the Hungarian city of Szombathely.
+We check the factual claims in his answer against the publicly documented record, and we flag where a piece of information comes from a party with a stake in the matter.
+No judgement of the person, only the sources.

-And "only in quarries"?
-The up to 292,000 fibres per cubic metre were not measured in a quarry but in a residential area in Szombathely, on a gravel road (Greenpeace, 14 April 2026; 20 Minuten, 16 April 2026).
+And the claim that such values "really only occur in quarries"?
+The up to 292,000 fibres were not measured in a quarry but in a residential area in Szombathely, on a gravel road (Greenpeace, 14 April 2026; 20 Minuten, 16 April 2026).

 Timeline